srobo-legacy/comp-compbox-vagrant/readme.md

 This always fetches the latest stuff from puppet when the box is built, and also does a bunch of other necessary configuration.

 The virtual machine is networked into your computer via NAT.
-Every port on the machine is mapped to 5000 + actual port (e.g. 5080,5443,5022).
-This allows you to ssh in
+The useful ports on the machine are mapped to 5000 + actual port (e.g. 5022,5080,5443,13080).
+This allows you to ssh in or to view other services on the machine.